Cannon Memorial Hospital Patient & Visitor Guide

 For the health, safety and well-being of our patients, visitors and employees, the use of tobacco products is prohibited on all ARHS properties.
 This includes all the campuses of Appalachian Regional Healthcare System, including buildings, grounds, parking areas, walkways and vehicles.
 If you would like to stop smoking, call 800-QUIT-NOW.

-Patients: Leaving the Hospital
+Patients & Caregivers: Leaving the Hospital

-- Rx: A prescription for any medications you need
+- Prescription for any medications you need.

 Our Commitment to Care

 Our goal is to provide the best patient care.
 If at any time you have questions or concerns about the quality of care that you or a family member are receiving or have received at one of our facilities, do not hesitate to speak with your nurse or nursing supervisor.
 If you feel that your issue wasn’t resolved, please ask for the House Supervisor.
 Appalachian Regional Healthcare System seeks to provide prompt review and timely resolution of concerns from its inpatients and outpatients.

 For complaints about quality of care, contact the Risk Management Department at (828) 263-1207.

 All ARHS facilities have an Ethics Committee available to give you support and guidance when you are faced with difficult decisions about medical care and treatment issues.
 These committees do not tell you what you should do, but help affected parties look together at the larger situation and consider all feasible alternatives.
 Below is a list of how to contact the Ethics Committee at your location:

 - Charles A. Cannon, Jr. Memorial Hospital: Call Patient Safety Concern Line at ext.
 2033 or call 737-7596 to contact care management